mushketyk/mushketyk.github.io/source/_posts/2016-03-28-python-in-one-hour-part-1.markdown

 # Conclusion

 This articles covered basics of Python and you should be ready to write your own code.
+If you want to read more about Python please read the second part of this [tutorial]({% post_url 2016-03-29-python-in-one-hour-part-2 %}).

 Please write your thoughts on this article in the comments section and share if you liked it.